alinenecchi/huffman/README.md

 Slower version, this version could be easily ported into MicroPython (and has been tested before) because it only used standard libraries of python.

 # Usage
-### Put your string into string.txt
+### Put your string into sample.txt
-### Run Encoder.py
+### Run main.py
-### New files are created: compressed.bin is the encoded string and table.txt contains the huffman table.
+### New files are created: encode.bin is the encoded string and sample.txt contains the huffman code.
-### Run decoder.py and it will print the decoded string into the terminal.